mor-1/evaluation-guide/content/evaluation-guide/app-capabilities/index.md

 Finally, the options for cloud deployment reflect the importance Mendix places on its cloud-native architecture and design.

+The chapters and pages give a detailed presentation of all the capabilities of Mendix applications.

 {{< partial "cards/ux.html" >}}
 {{< partial "cards/data.html" >}}
 {{< partial "cards/integration.html" >}}